-We are proud of our TEF Gold rating, which recognises our excellent teaching and support.
 You have 20 hours of contact time with lectures and workshops taking up about 6-10 hours per week.

 In your first year, you will gain a solid foundation in topics areas such as physiology, biochemistry, genetics, and cell biology in lectures, seminars, and tutorials.
 You will use your theory to build on your practical skills in a well-equipped, modern laboratory.

-In your second year you will start to specialise.
+In your second year, you will start to specialise.
 You will choose from a range of modules from across our Biosciences courses so you can shape your leaning journey.

 Work placement/study abroad option: Between your second and final year, you’ll have the option to study abroad or do a work placement for up to a year.
 Not only will this give you an amazing experience to talk about but will also give your CV a boost.
 If you’d rather go straight to your final year, that’s absolutely fine too.

-In your final year you will find that you have grown to love certain topics that you just need to delve deeper into.
+In your final year, you will find that you have grown to love certain topics that you just need to delve deeper into.
 You can select from all modules, whether this be disease, blood or medicine, and focus your major project or dissertation in this area.

 Throughout your degree, you will be assessed in a variety of ways.
 This will include exams, literature reviews, portfolios, lab reports, practical and presentations.
 Coursework assessments are generally 50-100% per module.
 You will also take part in a 15 -credit work experience, complete with a final portfolio.